This Week at Covenant Family Church

 Bible Texts, Sermon:

-Old Testament Reading: TBA
+Old Testament Reading: 2 Samuel 2

 New Testament Reading: TBA